jfung53/mensmagbot/readme.md

 # Men's Mag Bot

-A bot that posts hallucinations about masculinity using GPT-2 trained on articles from men's magazines.
+A bot that posts about masculinity using GPT-2 trained on articles from men's magazines.

 Created for a school project.